Three Connected Perspectives

 Chain-Connectedness

-After learning about chain-connectedness during my undergrad (my original favorite characterization), I found it to be extremely intuitive, easy to visualize, and useful for topological proofs that extend certain local properties on connected spaces to global ones.
+After learning about chain-connectedness during my undergrad (my original favorite characterization), I found it to be extremely intuitive, easy to visualize, and made certain proofs more transparent.
+Additionally, like its topological counterpart — compactness — chain-connectedness is a characterization of connectedness in terms of open covers.

 The preliminary notion of a chain is useful for defining chain-connectedness: